 The Operational Plan aligns with specific purpose planning.
-The Business Continuity Plan includes ICT asset disaster recovery.
+The Business Continuity Plan and Technology Disaster Recovery Plan provide a framework for emergency response and crisis management.
 The Strategic Workforce Plan addresses equity and diversity planning and is complemented by the First Nations Recruitment and Retention Strategy.
 The First Nations Strategy is a plan to reframe State Library's relationships with people and communities and aligns with the Strategic Workforce Plan.
-Our Risk Management Policy determines risk appetite, identification, treatment. monitoring and review.
-A significant procurement plan is in development, as per the Queensland Procurement Policy 2023.
-The Information Security Policy supports State Library's objective to operate an Information Security Management System aligned with the ISO/IEC 27001 standard and the Queensland Government Enterprise Architecture Information Security Policy (IS18:2018).
+Our Risk Management Policy determines risk appetite, identification, treatment, monitoring and review.
+The assessment of planned activities has not identified any procurement which meets the threshold of significant for a Significant Procurement Plan and this position is reviewed annually, as per the Queensland Procurement Policy 2023.
+The Information Security Policy supports State Library's objective to operate an Information Security Management System consistent with the Queensland Government Enterprise Architecture Information Security Policy (IS18:2018).